 Nasal trauma is an injury to the nose or it’s surrounding areas.
 They can be either internal or external and thanks to the position of your nose, the nasal bones, cartilage and tissue are particularly vulnerable to external injuries.

-What are the different types of nasal traumas?
+What are the most common types of nasal trauma?

 The commonest types of nasal trauma include nosebleeds, fractures (broken nose), chemical irritations or obstruction by a foreign object.
 Nasal trauma may result in nosebleeds because there are many blood vessels in the nose.